 Serving all of Clark County Including the Las Vegas, North Las Vegas, Henderson, Overton, Moapa Valley, Mesquite, and Laughlin Areas

-If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills, Mills & Anderson to discuss your case.
-The attorneys at Mills, Mills & Anderson are experienced in helping the victim of these serious crimes.
+If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills & Anderson to discuss your case.
+Our Las Vegas Protective Orders Lawyers are experienced in helping the victim of these serious crimes.
 We can help you with filing the protection order applications, navigating through the court-related procedures, and creating a safety plan.
 We can also explain the pros and cons of seeking the order of protection because these orders should be reserved for the most serious of cases.
 For less serious cases, we can help you understand important alternatives to seeking a protection order.

 Before you file or respond to a TPO application you should understand that everything in the application or response is a public record.
 In many background checks, an employer will discover whether the applicant has sought or received a TPO.
 Additionally, the petitioner must declare under penalty of perjury under the Laws of the State of Nevada that he or she has read the statements contained in the application and knows the contents thereof, and believes them to be true and correct.

-If you need an attorney for a case involving a temporary or extended temporary order of protection against domestic violence, stalking or harassment, then contact an experienced Las Vegas family law attorney at Mills, Mills & Anderson to discuss your case.
+If you need an attorney for a case involving a temporary or extended temporary order of protection against domestic violence, stalking or harassment, then contact an experienced Las Vegas protection order lawyer at Mills & Anderson to discuss your case.
 We represent clients throughout Las Vegas and the surrounding areas of Clark County including Henderson and North Las Vegas, NV.
 Call (702) 386-0030 today to discuss your case.